Cool'n'Quiet: Implementation

-Also In Windows Vista and 7 the "Power Saver" power profile allows much lower power state (frequency and voltage) than in the "High Performance" power state.
+Also In Windows Vista and 7 the "Power Saver" power profile allows much lower power state (frequency and voltage) than in the "Balanced" power profile as well as the "High Performance" power profile.

 Unlike Windows XP, Windows Vista only supports Cool'n'Quiet on motherboards that support ACPI 2.0 or later.

 With earlier versions of Windows, processor drivers along with Cool'n'Quiet software also need to be installed.
 The latest version is 1.3.2.0.

+In Windows 10 and Windows 11, both Power Plan in Control Panel and Power Mode in Windows Settings can affects the Cool'n'Quiet performance.
+For Ryzen CPUs AMD also offers an AMD power driver to optimize power management and thread scheduling.